cheeweeng/Power-Query-ETL-Workflow-for-Excel/index.md

 <img width="300" height="425" alt="Image" src="https://github.com/user-attachments/assets/110b25e3-9581-4efc-8849-f23229487d39" />
 <img width="550" height="515" alt="Image" src="https://github.com/user-attachments/assets/af9f7e09-517b-4108-8e2a-57a54e11c241" />
 </div>
-Combine the two queries - transactions and customers, by selecting the matching column, which is customer_id.
+Combine the two queries - transactions and customers - by selecting the transaction table to be the first, which is also the left table.
+The customer table will be the right table.
+By default, merge will perform a left outer join.
+To complete the join, select the matching column of the two tables, which is customer_id.
 Note the data type of this column must be the same for both connection, otherwise it will return an error.

 <img width="500" height="470" alt="Image" src="https://github.com/user-attachments/assets/b58969b6-46dd-403d-b759-b7f12ce42b1c" />
 <p>From the Power Query Editor, a new column customers will be created.
 Click on the top right corner of the column and select
 the desired columns you want to add to the transaction table.
-Also give the merged connection a name. </p>
+Uncheck the 'Use progonal column name as prefix'.
+Also give the merged connection a name, in this exercise is 'transaction_cust_info'. </p>

 <img width="470" height="320" alt="Image" src="https://github.com/user-attachments/assets/6d4ebb7f-f0e7-497b-8d06-592557b04926" />
-<p>Reduce dimensionality of the dataset by remove unnecessary columns, in this case, the various address columns.  </p>
+<p>Reduce dimensionality of the dataset by removing unnecessary columns, in this case, the various address columns.  </p>

 <img width="330" height="600" alt="Image" src="https://github.com/user-attachments/assets/a0de4bd3-3bde-4680-9fd2-c312b0c8dad2" />
 <p>To remove duplicates, click on the icon to the left of the first column and select remove duplicates from the drop down menu.</p>